 Remoteness and Naturalness.
 The Proposed Action would authorize the use of class 1 e-bikes on 114 miles of mountain bike trail, which is 49.6 percent of the total miles of mountain bike trails in the MFO.
 Increasing the miles of mountain bike trails open to class 1 e-bikes and limiting them to specific trails and trail systems may potentially decrease recreationists' perception of the area's remoteness and naturalness.
-More people would potentially be on the affected trails open to e-bikes, resulting in potential crowding of trails, and traditional mountain bike users would potentially be displaced to trails where e-bikes are not authorized.
+More people would potentially be on the affected trails open to e-bikes, resulting in potential crowding of trails, and traditional mountain bike users would potentially be displaced to other trails due to perceived impacts from e-bike use or crowding.
 During a 2019 to 2020 period of e-bike authorization in the USDA Tahoe National Forest prior to completing the Basin Wide Trails Analysis in late 2024, the USDA National Forest observed an overall increase in bike use on all mountain bike trails and with both e-bikes and traditional bikes.
-This increase in use however, when observed at a landscape scale, did not significantly alter patterns of use, nor increase impacts to public resources (USDA Forest Service 2024).
+This increase in use however, when observed at a landscape scale, did not significantly alter patterns of use, nor did it increase impacts to public resources (USDA Forest Service 2024).